-One of the best Star Wars LEGO sets for those who like the Dark Side is this starfighter set.
-It comes with five minifigs of some of the darkest characters around, including Admiral Raddus and Moroff.
-You also get minifigs of a droid, stormtrooper and the pilot, which fits into the cockpit after you open it.
-All of the included 691 parts fit together quickly when you follow the included instructions.
+One of the best Star Wars LEGO sets for those who like the new trilogy of films, is the Rise Of Skywalker Resistance Y-Wing Starfighter.
+It comes with five minifigs, including Poe Dameron, Zorii Bliss and First Order Snowtrooper, as well as D-O and astromech droids.
+All of the included 578 parts fit together quickly when you follow the included instructions.
 Those instructions also let you make sure that you have all the necessary parts.

 Fans of Star Wars know that one of the most iconic scenes is the attack on Hoth.
 You can now recreate all the excitement of that scene in LEGO blocks.
 The Hoth Attack set comes with a Han Solo minifig and two other minifigs of an imperial snow trooper and a rebel trooper, all of which come complete with LEGO weapons.
 You can let Han escape from the bad guys chasing him down when you put this set together.
 The echo base opens up to reveal other areas and objects inside, including a tower that rotates and has an attached missile that moves and a large trench.